 Gray whales are often covered with parasites and other organisms that make their snouts and backs look like a crusty ocean rock.
 The gray whale is one of the animal kingdom’s great migrators, traveling in groups called pods.
 Some gray whales will swim up to 12,340 miles round-trip from their summer home in Alaska to the warmer waters off the Mexican coast.
 Like all whales, gray whales surface to breathe, so migrating groups are often spotted from North America’s west coast.
 These whales were once the target of extensive hunting and by the early 20th century they were in serious danger of extinction.
 Today they are protected by international law and their numbers have grown.

-When booking activities, such as whale watching, through Lifestyle Villas, you can rest assured that you’ll have a safe and enjoyable time!
+When Booking Cabos Excursions & Activities, such as whale watching, through Lifestyle Villas, you can rest assured that you’ll have a safe and enjoyable time!
 We always recommend booking activities for at least 72 hours in advance to ensure availability.
 Talk to one of our specialists today to start planning which activities you want to add to your itinerary during your vacation in Los Cabos by calling 1-888-655-9589!